ShannonIanthe/BCS-Algorithms/03_react/block05/desc.md

 # Exercise 1

-Create an input field for the user to create  a password, and a button to submit it.
+Create an input field for the user to create  a password.
 You need to make sure that the password will be at least 8 characters long and that it will contain at least one uppercase character.
+Use `onChange` to check the password as the user is typing it.

 Requirements